Swim bladder: Human uses

-In some Asian cultures, the swim bladders of certain large fishes are considered a food delicacy.
-In China they are known as fish maw, 花膠/鱼鳔, and are served in soups or stews.
+In the East Asian culinary sphere, the swim bladders of certain large fishes are considered a food delicacy.
+In Chinese cuisine, they are known as fish maw, 花膠/鱼鳔, and are served in soups or stews.

-The vanity price of a vanishing kind of maw is behind the imminent extinction of the vaquita, the world's smallest dolphin species.
+The vanity price of a vanishing kind of maw is behind the imminent extinction of the vaquita, the world's smallest porpoise species.
 Found only in Mexico's Gulf of California, the once numerous vaquita are now critically endangered.
 Vaquita die in gillnets set to catch totoaba (the world's largest drum fish).
 Totoaba are being hunted to extinction for its maw, which can sell for as much $10,000 per kilogram.

 Swim bladders are also used in the food industry as a source of collagen.
 They can be made into a strong, water-resistant glue, or used to make isinglass for the clarification of beer.
-In earlier times they were used to make condoms.
+In earlier times, they were used to make condoms.